JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_services.md

 ## Retrieving a Service

-Do not acquire service instances eagerly or store them in fields, but obtain them in the place(s) where they will be used.
+> Do not acquire service instances eagerly or store them in fields, but obtain them in the place(s) where they will be used.
+>
+{style="warning"}

 Getting service doesn't need a read action and can be performed from any thread.
-If a service is requested from several threads, it will be initialized in the first thread, and other threads will be blocked until the service is fully initialized.
+If a service is requested from several threads, it will be initialized in the first thread, and other threads will be blocked until it is fully initialized.

 <tabs>
 <tab title="Java">